maxravel/mnemomed/readme.md

 #med test project
-to do: task changer;
+to do: task changer; work on multidimensional arrays task changer;